indrz/indrz-be/docs/index.rst

 First steps
 ===========

-Are you new to Django or to programming?
 This is the place to start!

 * **From the start:**
   :doc:`Overview <intro/overview>` |